totaljs/jComponent/readme.md

     instance.watch('some.other.path', function(path, value) { // example
         // watch for changes
     });
-    // This delegate watches all changes according to the model.
+    // This delegate watches all changes according the model.
 });
 ```